 Dinner During Everest Base Camp Trekking

-Without the slightest doubt, the traditional Nepalese Dal, Bhat, Tarkari is the Best Food in Everest base camp.
+Without the slightest doubt, the traditional Nepalese Dal, Bhat, and Tarkari are the Best Food in the Everest base camp.
 The plate has a combination of boiled rice and lentil soup.
 Then, there are different mixed vegetables and spicy tomatoes.
 You might also get curd or papad with this buffet set.

 Local Food on Everest Base Camp Trek

-As we have mentioned, there’s a great option for international cuisine on for food on Everest Base Camp Trek.
-However, we suggest that you should try the local food of Everest that isn’t found in any other places in the world.
+As we have mentioned, there’s an excellent option for international cuisine on Everest Base Camp Trek.
+However, we suggest you try the local Everest food, which isn’t found elsewhere.
 Tsampa, Riki Kur (potato pancakes), and Tibetan Bread for breakfast are fulfilling.

 Water In Everest Base Camp Trekking

-Keeping yourself hydrated during the Everest base camp trek is very important and one must drink 3 to 4 liters of water each day.
-Bottled water is easily available throughout the trekking trail in Mount Everest restaurant and you shouldn’t be worrying about the water.
-However, buying 4 bottles of water per person (each bottle cost $2 to $3) adds a big sum to your Everest base camp trek cost.
+Keeping yourself hydrated during the Everest base camp trek is very important; one must drink 3 to 4 litres of water daily.
+Bottled water is readily available throughout the trekking trail in Mount Everest restaurant, and you shouldn’t worry about the water.
+However, buying four water bottles per person (each bottle costs $2 to $3) adds a hefty sum to your Everest base camp trek cost.

-Thus, we recommend that you carry your own water bottle and refill it at hotels with natural taps.
-Although the water from the Natural taps of the forest looks quite clean, it makes you sick quickly.
+Thus, we recommend carrying your water bottle and refilling it at hotels with natural taps.
+Although the water from the Natural taps of the forest looks relatively clean, it makes you sick quickly.
 Thus, you must purify the water before direct consumption.

 Purification: Many purification tablets are available at a very cheap rate.
-For regular trekkers, we recommend buying Steripen Ultra which treats 1 liter of water in 90 seconds to make it completely germ-free.
-Other techniques such as Lifestraw and Water-to-go are also used by some travelers.
+For regular trekkers, we recommend buying Steripen Ultra, which treats 1 litre of water in 90 seconds to make it germ-free.
+Some travellers also use other techniques, such as Lifestraw and Water-to-go,

 Vegan Diet Everest Base Camp Trek Food

-Even the menu has Chapati, Oat porridge, and fried, or mashed potato for breakfast.
+The menu includes Chapati, Oat porridge, and fried or mashed potatoes for breakfast.
 For lunch and dinner, there’s Nepalese Dal Bhat.
 Other good options for nutrition are soups, fried rice, veg noodles, potatoes, momos, pasta with tomato sauce, etc. Also, there are Tsampa, Tibetan Bread, Shakpa, Thukpa, etc. Everest Indian Food has a lot of vegan options.

-Useful Tips: Veg are suggested to bring snacks from their home country as they might not find the proper choice.
+Valuable Tips: Vegans are advised to bring snacks from their home country as they might not find the proper choice.
 Also, make sure that you inform the staff that you are vegan and request not to add any animal-based products.
-Himalayan master’s guide will assist you with this hassle.
+The Himalayan master’s guide will assist you with this hassle.

-Bringing Your Own Food and beverages in Everest Trek
+Bringing Your Food and Beverages to Everest Trek

 Theoretically, there’s no need at all.
 Since Everest base camp is a very developed trekking trail, the tea house has almost everything you need.
-You can buy snacks, drinks, chocolate, etc on the trail itself.
-However, the cost of Food in Everest base camp is very expensive at a higher altitude.
+You can buy snacks, drinks, chocolate, etc on the trail.
+However, the Everest base camp food is prohibitive at higher altitudes.

 The price of almost all food products is 2-4 times higher than that of Kathmandu.
-Right from Lukla, the price starts to go up.
+Right from Lukla, the cost starts to go up.
 So, it’s wise of you to pack non-perishable snacks from your home country or Lukla.
-If you prefer the product of a specific brand, get them from your home (even Kathmandu doesn’t have brands of all kinds).
+If you prefer products of a specific brand, get them from your home (even Kathmandu doesn’t have brands of all kinds).

-Moreover, if you are living on some kind of restricted diet or facing any kind of health issues, you can bring your own food.
-Or you can specially ask the Mount Everest restaurant owner what you need to eat.
-They might even allow you to cook your meal for some additional charges.
-If you are able to communicate well, it’s not very hard to convince the chef.
+Moreover, if you are living on a restricted diet or facing any health issues, you can bring your food.
+Or you can ask the Mount Everest restaurant owner what you need to eat.
+They might even allow you to cook your meal for some additional charge.
+If you can communicate well, convincing the chef is not very hard.
 Nepalese are known for their rich hospitality.